Back to Guides

 Why this topic deserves its own page

-Many readers encounter tax-regime language before they have a stable view of the residency process itself.
+Many readers encounter financial-regime language before they have a stable view of the residency process itself.
 That can lead to distorted expectations or to decisions built around headlines instead of sequencing.

-A dedicated page gives the portal a cleaner way to explain that tax planning and Golden Visa planning are related, but they are not the same conversation.
+A dedicated page gives the portal a cleaner way to explain that financial planning and Golden Visa planning are related, but they are not the same conversation.

 Chapter 02